EDU 101. Issues and Trends in Education. (3 h)

 EDU 220.
 Options in the World of Work.
 (1.5 h)

 Second course in the College to Career series.
 Explores structure of the world of work, job functions and roles.
-Focus on nature and expectations of the world of work, including exploration of opportunities aligned with interests of students, and correlation between carreers and education, career trajectories, graduate school, employment trends and the unique role work plays in creating meaning in the life of the individual.
+Focus on nature and expectations of the world of work, including exploration of opportunities aligned with interests of students, and correlation between careers and education, career trajectories, graduate school, employment trends and the unique role work plays in creating meaning in the life of the individual.
 Open to all students, but designed for first and second year students.
 Students may not enroll in EDU 220 and EDU 299 in the same semester.
 Half semester.
-P or C-EDU 120 or POI.

 EDU 221.
 Children's Literature.
 (2 h)